grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I didn't realize when I agreed to come on board that this job would be so mind-numbing... and boring."

 "That is what makes it so hard, and why only a certain type of person makes it as a submariner.
 I think on land there is something of a perception that it is this glorious job, where you are out from under the thumb of Authorities, free to pursue your own career, and helping to make world commerce go around.
 The people on land know it is dangerous, and that gets mixed into the legend of who a submariner is.
-But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all, and still manage to keep their mind sharp enough to snap into action when a situation presents itself.
+But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all and still manage to keep their mind sharp enough to snap into action when a situation presents itself.
 It is not a job that is an expression of physical acuity.
 It is a job that puts your mental toughness to the test."

 "I certainly don't have much to offer in physical strength..." said Cassandra.